AdobeDocs/analytics-platform.en/help/components/filters/seg-sequential-build.md

 The basics of building a sequential segment are no different than building a regular segment using the [Segment builder](filter-builder.md).
 You can use the [Definition builder](filter-builder.md#definition-builder) to construct your segment definition.
 In that construction, you use components, containers, operators and logic.
-A regular segment becomes a sequential filter as soon as you select the **[!UICONTROL Then]** operator in the main definition or in any of the containers you use within the [Definition builder](filter-builder.md#definition-builder).
+A regular segment becomes a sequential segment as soon as you select the **[!UICONTROL Then]** operator in the main definition or in any of the containers you use within the [Definition builder](filter-builder.md#definition-builder).

 ### Examples